 Black Lives Matter Statement

-Affirming that Black lives matter engages with our Departmental mission of “recognizing the value and importance of diversity,” and recommits us to creating “inclusive and equitable spaces wherever students, staff, and faculty gather to interact.”
+Affirming that Black lives matter engages with our Departmental mission of “championing equity,” and recommits us to the inclusive and egalitarian character of philosophical inquiry.

-In reaffirming this commitment, the Philosophy Department recognizes that the ongoing history of oppression occurs not just in police departments, eviction courts, legislatures, banks, and hospitals, but in academia – and especially in the philosophical tradition that we inherit.
-For too long, and in too many ways, we have been both complacent about and complicit in the erasure of intellectual and cultural contributions by Black, Indigenous, and other people of color as well as women, and in whitewashing the racism that too often pervades the contributions of white philosophers and the sexism that is evident in the works of male philosophers.
+In reaffirming this commitment, the Philosophy Department recognizes that the ongoing history of oppression occurs not just elsewhere, in other institutions, but in academia – including the philosophical tradition that we inherit.
+For too long, and in too many ways, philosophers have been both complacent about and complicit in the erasure of intellectual and cultural contributions by Black, Indigenous, and other people of color as well as women, and in whitewashing the racism that too often pervades the contributions of white philosophers and the sexism that is evident in the works of male philosophers.

 We therefore pledge the following concrete actions to embody our affirmation that Black Lives – and Black Minds – Matter.